 Traditional (Blended) Worship – Join us for a fairly traditional service which includes praise music and hymns, a children’s message, sharing joys and concerns in prayer, plus sermon (usually by Pastor Karla Fredericksen) and liturgy.
 The atmosphere is somewhat informal – come as you are to share in the mystery of God’s love and the ministry of the congregation!
 (Communion is the first Sunday of each month.)

 At Worship, expect to be genuinely welcomed as you arrive.
-You’ll probably be asked if you’d like to be introduced to the congregation when you are new – it is okay either way, say yes or no. Expect to be invited to our coffee hour after worship as well – come anyway, if you are not specifically invited!
+You’ll probably be asked if you’d like to be introduced to the congregation when you are new – it is okay either way, say yes or no. Expect to be invited to our coffee hour after the morning worship and to eat with us at the evening Supper Church (during the summer) – come anyway, if you are not specifically invited!
 This is a time to just chat over refreshments and beverages in a non-threatening getting-to-know-one-another time.

 WHAT TO WEAR?